DevAlexandreCR/lokerstore/README.md

 # LokerStore

-LokerStore is an online store development with PHP, Laravel and Vue.
+LokerStore is an online store developed with PHP 7.4, Laravel 7+ and Vue 2.

-## Instalation
+## Installation

 Use the package manager [composer](https://getcomposer.org/download/) and [npm](https://nodejs.org/es/) to install.